Opinion | Trump considers adding a social media network to his list of failures

 So maybe his ambitions are modest.
 Rather than starting a platform that will succeed so spectacularly it will drive Twitter out of business and restore Trump to gold-plated glory, he may just want to grab whatever he can get while he can.
 A bottom-feeding operation meant to squeeze as much money as possible from his most gullible supporters would be completely in character.

 He can put it alongside Trump Steaks, Trump Vodka, the Tour de Trump, and all the other genius ideas that he milked for a few bucks before they crashed and burned.
-Given the real damage he did in lives, suffering, and the debasement of our nation’s politics, at least we’ll have another reason to laugh at him a little.
+It’s no consolation for the real damage he did in lives, suffering and the debasement of our nation’s politics, but at least we’ll have another reason to laugh at him a little.